Skip to main content

 ColumnDescription

-ProviderThe cloud provider icon (e.g., AWS or Azure).
+ProviderThe cloud provider icon (e.g., AWS, Azure, or Vercel).

 StatusThe current status of the commitment: Active, Pending, or Retired.

-TypeThe commitment type: Savings Plan or Reserved Instance.
+TypeThe commitment type: Savings Plan, Reserved Instance, or Commitment (for Vercel contracts).

 AccountThe provider account ID associated with the commitment.